 when your browser scares you with the infamous “this site is not trusted”

-When you first go to register or log-in on this site, your browser puts a big scary security warning in your face, or pops up a "Content Blocked" balloon.
+When you go to some sites, your browser puts a big scary security warning in your face, or pops up a "Content Blocked" balloon.
 But really, what does it mean?

 First, you can either have an un-encrypted, plain-text connection on http port 80.
 Or, you can have an encrypted connection, that cannot be intercepted en-route, on https port 443.
-Anyone and everyone can create their own certificate that enables this transport encryption, but unless it comes from a trusted "Certificate Authority," your browser doesn't trust it, so it gives a warning.
+Anyone and everyone can create their own certificate (with OpenSSL) that enables this transport encryption, but unless it comes from a trusted "Certificate Authority," your browser doesn't trust it, so it gives a warning.

 Second, the encryption certificate can come from anyone, or it can be issued (for a whopping fee of $100-$1500 a year) by some “approved” certificate authority (CA).
 These CA root certs are already in your browser, and if some site has a cert from one of them, you don’t get the nasty warning — but you do know for sure that the identity of the web site has been independently verified.
 This is a very good thing when you need to be sure that your bank really is your bank!